iPad 6 Wi-Fi Left Speaker Replacement

 Step 26

-- Keep a steady hand on the digitizer, then gently slide an opening pick between the two display cables to carefully peel apart the last bit of adhesive holding them together.
+- Keep a steady hand on the digitizer while gently sliding an opening pick between the two display cables to carefully loosen the last bit of adhesive holding them together.

 Step 27

-- After you’ve loosened all the adhesive, gently open the digitizer like a book and lay it flat next to the iPad.
+- After carefully loosening all the adhesive, open the digitizer like a book and let it rest flat next to the iPad.

-- When putting everything back together, give the frame and the digitizer (if you’re reusing it) a good clean with isopropyl alcohol to clear off any leftover sticky stuff.
-Then, swap out the old adhesive for fresh strips or pre-cut adhesive cards.
+- When putting everything back together, give the frame—and the digitizer if you're reusing it—a good clean with isopropyl alcohol to remove any leftover sticky stuff.
+Then, swap in fresh adhesive strips or pre-cut adhesive cards to keep things snug.

-- Keep an eye on those display cables during reassembly—fold them neatly under the LCD screen to avoid any accidental damage.
+- Keep an eye on those delicate display cables while reassembling.
+Make sure they’re neatly folded under the LCD screen to avoid any accidental damage.

 Step 28